nyx-space/docs/docs/hifitime/rust.md

 ### Initialization

-A Duration can be initialization from a `i64` integer or an `f64` floating point values by simply suffixing it with one of the following units defined in [TimeUnits](https://docs.rs/hifitime/latest/hifitime/trait.TimeUnits.html):
+A Duration can be initialized from a `i64` integer or an `f64` floating point values by simply suffixing it with one of the following units defined in [TimeUnits](https://docs.rs/hifitime/latest/hifitime/trait.TimeUnits.html):

 + `.centuries()`
 + `.days()`